 These shoe styles are deep and have the roundest toed-boxes and provide everyday support, so your child can wear them all day.

-The shoes in the first row run ” true to size” which means that you only need to go a half a size longer of the size that your child measures at the shoe measuring scale in order to allow for growing room.
+All of these shoe styles fit ” true to size”, which means that you only need to go a half a size longer of the size that your child measures at the shoe measuring scale in order to allow for growing room.

 Now that you know which are the best shoes for a child that has the second toe bigger than the big toe you are ready to make the most informative decision.